 - The Nakalele Blowhole gives the impression of a geyser.
 Strictly speaking, however, it is not.
 It is salty seawater that is thrown up through the rock formations.

 - The fountain can grow up to 20 meters high.
-Or, at low tide, it can be rather puny.
-The hole has a diameter of three feet (not quite one meter).
+Or, at low tide, it can be rather tiny.
+The hole has a diameter of three feet (almost one meter).

 - Caution.
 Of course, this is not a place for swimming.
 But even beyond that, you should be super careful, always keep a good distance from the lava banks, never stand between the blowhole and the ocean, and generally always have the ocean in view.
-As some signs also clearly state, "you can be killed!".
-The warning really doesn't come from nowhere.
-People have already had fatal accidents, because the waves down here can become surprisingly dangerous and sweep you away.
+As some signs also clearly state, "You can be killed!".
+The warning is not there for no reason.
+People have already had fatal accidents because the waves down here can become surprisingly dangerous and sweep you away.

 If you can't find a free parking space here, you should definitely not stand anywhere along the narrow road.
 Rather continue to explore the coast - on the way back you will certainly have more luck.